-*As of Feb 2018, Units 2, 3, and 4 have hydraulically locked blades and will be operated in a modified priority order to minimize starts/stops.
+*Units that have hydraulically locked runner blades will be operated in a modified priority order to minimize starts/stops.
+As of Feb 2019, Unit 2 has hydraulically locked blades.
 When Unit 1 is unavailable, Unit 2 will be first priority for fish passage.
-When the blade seals are replaced (currently scheduled for Unit 4 in 2018), the unit will resume operating in its default order.
+When the blade seals are replaced, the unit will resume operating in its default order.

 Footnotes to Table LMN-6.
 Lower Monumental Dam Turbine Unit 1% Range.

-Table values derived from HDC report (July 2003).
+Table values for 1% upper and lower limits derived from HDC report (July 2003).
 Flow (cfs) is calculated as a function of turbine efficiency, head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

-Unit 1 was previously fixed-blade and is being restored to adjustable-blade with full 1% range (est. RTS spring 2018).

-Units 2 and 3 runner blades are hydraulically locked due to failed blade seals (Sep 2017).
-Unit 2 is restricted to the lower 1% (~11-13 kcfs) and Unit 3 to the upper 1% (~18-20 kcfs) until the blade seals are replaced.
+Unit 2 runner blades are hydraulically locked due to failed blade seals (Sep 2017) and is restricted to the lower 1% (~11-13 kcfs).

-Unit 4 runner blades are hydraulically locked due to failed blade seals (Dec 2017).
-Unit 4 is restricted to the upper 1% (~17-19 kcfs) until the blade seals are replaced (currently scheduled in FY2018).